emora-chat/GRIDD/data_structures/knowledge_base_test_app.md

 `Python3.7`

 (1) Follow installation instructions at [pyswip](https://github.com/yuce/pyswip/blob/master/INSTALL.md)
-to install the latest version of SWI-Prolog.
+to install the latest stable version of SWI-Prolog.

 * Note 1: For MacOS installation, for Step 3 (exporting executables), the given example paths may not be correct for your computer.
 To determine your `PATH` update, find where the `SWI-Prolog` executable file is located.